Salesforce Success Story: 3X ROI Within 12 Months

 Reduced Administrative Work

-Automation reduced manual tasks by nearly 40 percent, allowing reps to spend more time selling.
+Automation reduced manual tasks by nearly 40 per cent, allowing reps to spend more time selling.

 Faster Lead Response